-The Gold Coast prides itself on its natural resources – clean beaches, blue waters and abundant marine life.
-Whale watching and dolphin handling is a multi-million dollar industry in this area.
-It is our duty of care and obligation to ensure that whales and dolphins continue to call our coast their home, now and in the future.
+The Gold Coast prides itself on its natural resources – clean beaches, blue waters and abundant marine life with whale watching and marine-life based tourism a multi-million dollar industry in this region.
+Together with the Queensland government we all desire and have a duty of care to ensure that whales and dolphins continue to call our coast their home, now and in the future.

-The entanglements of whales in shark nets are costly, cause injury or death to the animals and put rescuers in danger.
-They are also bad publicity for a tourist destination and cause damage to the Gold Coast image.
+The entanglements of whales and dolphins in shark nets are costly, cause injury or death to the animals and put rescuers in danger.
+They are also negative publicity for a tourist destination and cause damage to Australia’s image as nation.

 Australia has been a longstanding and outspoken advocate for the protection of cetaceans at the International Whaling Commission.
-Our country is measured by its action by the rest of the world.
-Protecting whales at our doorstep is as equally important as putting pressure on whale hunting nations.
+Australia has also signed international agreements to protect threatened cetaceans in Australian waters.
+The rest of the world measures our country based on its action.
+Protecting whales at our doorstep is equally important as putting pressure on whale hunting nations.

-We hold the unique Gold Coast bay whale resting area in trust for the rest of the world.
-I therefore urge you to bring your efforts to secure the Gold Coast as an area where humpback whale calves can rest and dolphins forage without having to risk their lives.
+The Gold Coast is home to a unique whale resting area in trust for the rest of the world.
+We therefore urge you to bring your efforts to secure south-east Queensland as an area where humpback whale calves can rest and dolphins forage without having to die or be injured in nets.

-The government has shown an unwillingness to support scientific research in south-east Queensland and translate the best available scientific knowledge into effective management decisions.
-As a result, policies and management actions are short of what is required to protect humans and marine mammals.
+We wish for a constructive dialog with the government to establish independent research and translate the best available knowledge into effective management to stop entanglements.
+As a result, agreed policies and management actions can be established to protect humans and marine mammals.

-I therefore ask your government to avoid, remedy or mitigate the currently unsustainable impacts of shark netting and boat trafficking as a matter of urgency by:
+We, the under signee, therefore ask you to work together to find solutions to remedy and mitigate the impacts of shark netting as a matter of urgency by:

-• Helping prevent costly shark entanglements, causing unnecessary pain or death to marine mammals;
+• Centering management decisions and policies on the best available independent scientific information to prevent costly entanglements, causing unnecessary pain or death to marine mammals;

-• Developing objective, science-based, measurable and testable management targets for the avoidance of entanglements and collisions;
+• Developing objective, science-based, measurable and testable management targets for the avoidance of entanglements;

 • Implementing a comprehensive, scientifically sound observer program to identify and quantify interactions, and to assess the effectiveness of mitigation measures.